henryhetired/smartrotationjava/README.md

 Smart Rotation workflow software
 ===============================
-Smart Rotation workflow software is used to intelligently analyse a multi-view dataset and select the best view combinat\
-ion that gives the optimal imaging response.
+Smart Rotation workflow software is used to intelligently analyse a multi-view dataset and select the best view combination that gives the optimal imaging response.

 Requirements:
 ------------
 * 64-bit operating System (Linux or Windows)
-* CUDA 9.0.176 driver installed on an analysis computer
+* `CUDA` 9.0.176 driver installed on an analysis computer
+    * The version of `CUDA` driver required is determined by the `jcuda` [jcuda.org] version being used.
-* CUDA enabled graphics card with at least 4GB of VRAM
+* `CUDA` enabled graphics card with at least **4GB** of VRAM
+    * VRAM size dictates the size of Z-STACK that can be analysed.
 * A TCP/IP connection from the microscope to the analysis computer

 Tested hardware:
 ----------------